As You Like It: Date and text

 As You Like It was first printed in the collected edition of Shakespeare's plays, known as the First Folio, during 1623.
 No copy of it in Quarto exists, for the play is mentioned by the printers of the First Folio among those which "are not formerly entered to other men".
-By means of evidences, external and internal, the date of composition of the play has been approximately fixed at a period between the end of 1598 and the middle of 1599.
+By means of evidences, external and internal, the date of composition of the play has been approximately fixed at a period between the end of 1598 and the middle of 1599:

-A local tradition holds that the play may have been written in the Kenilworth area, at Rowington.
-Billsley Manor, now a hotel, claims the play was written in a room there, although the authority for this is modern and originates in a claim in the 1976 book Folklore of Warwickshire by Roy Palmer.